poiqwq/asymptotic-combinatorics/README.md

 ## Finding of Central Measure on an Oriented Graph

-This is only the row materials of the project.
+This is only the raw materials of the project.
 Access to the full research documentation can be granted if you send a request by an email.

 ### all_in_one_pro.cpp